Bitfinex Review and Comparison

 Margin Trading and Funding

-Bitfinex users are able to borrow and trade with up to 3.3x leverage through the site’s P2P (Peer to Peer) margin funding platform.
+Bitfinex users are able to borrow and trade with up to 3.3x leverage through the site’s P2P (Peer to Peer) margin trading platform.
 Borrowing terms (amount, duration and interest) can either be determined by the user himself or automatically through Bitfinex.

 On the other hand, cryptocurrency owners are able to lend their funds securely to traders in order to earn interest on it.
 Users can offer funding across a wide range of currencies & assets, at the rate and duration of their choice.